BaziForYou/MugShotBase64/README.md

 - No need to upload anywhere
 - So fast don't need to wait much to get that
 - Standalone it doesn't use any function from anywhere
-- Can make a mugshot from any ped, not just self player
+- Can make a mugshot from any ped, not just self-player
 - Optimize and get low usage (0.00 on idle and 0.01 on converting)
 - Clean coding